SMaitriya/Portfolio/src/content/projects/project-13/Imcas.md

 ---
 title: "Front-End Development at IMCAS"
 summary: "Worked on the redesign of the IMCAS medical congress platform using Laravel Blade and TailwindCSS."
-date: "April 2025"
+date: "Sept 19 2025"
 draft: false
 tags:
 - Laravel
-- Blade
-- TailwindCSS
+- Tailwind
-- Front-End
+- Javascript

-company: IMCAS
 ---

 ## Overview